rajutkarshgupt/tinceptor_public/README.md

 DETAIL DESCRIPTION :

 There are two teams: “Terrorists” and “Counter-Terrorists”.
 The aim of the terrorists is to go to a special pre-determined site called as “Bomb”.
-The aim of the counter- terrorists is to ensure that none of the terrorists can go to the site called “Bomb”.
-Because playing this

-game manually is very boring, you have an AI Engine that automatically plays this game for you.
+The aim of the counter-terrorists is to ensure that none of the terrorists can go to the site called “Bomb”.
+Because playing this game manually is very boring, you have an AI Engine that automatically plays this game for you.
 There are three kinds of players in both teams possible:

  AggressivePlayers, who tend to run very fast and not observe around.
 Their energy level reduces